-The NEMA Application Form will be submitted to D:E&NC along with the Draft Scoping Report available for a 30-day comment period starting from 14 August 2020 to 16 October 2020.
-Comments received during the Public Participation Process ("PPP") will be incorporated into the Final Scoping Report, to be submitted to D:E&NC for a decision.
+The NEMA Application Form was submitted to D:E&NC on the 14th August 2020 along with the Draft Scoping Report.
+The Application Form and Draft Scoping Report were made available for a 30-day comment period starting from 14th August 2020 to 16th October 2020.
+Comments received during the Public Participation Process ("PPP") will be incorporated into the Final Scoping Report, to be submitted to D:E&NC for a decision, and will be addressed in the Draft Environmental Impact Report (EIR).